szholdiyarov/transactions/README.md

 # transactions
 This application read data from json files.
-It stores rates in "custom" tree and transaction list in map and array.
+It stores rates in "custom" graph and transaction list in map and array.